Stan Twitter: Memes and terminology

 Stan Twitter community members often share memes with each other and on their Twitter accounts.
 Polygon wrote about how those in Stan Twitter share memes with the belief that the memes have an insular quality to them.
 One meme, "Stan Twitter, do you know this song?" was noted by media outlets as particularly popular among Stan Twitter, being able to intersect more specific communities.
 Polygon described that the meme "seems very silly at first glance," as it is "expressed through an overly obnoxious all-caps exclamation, [and] pairs the sentence with theme songs from early 1990s TV shows, random YouTube videos, anime tracks, High School Musical remixes and random one hit wonders."
 Polygon further noted that the meme was "designed around nostalgia-baiting people who love to bring up beloved childhood memories.

 The terminology used by the Stan Twitter community has also been the subject of discussion.
 Much of the community's slang originated in African-American Vernacular English (AAVE), with various sources writing about how many Stan Twitter users have appropriated AAVE terms.
 The terms tea and wig have been attributed to African-American LGBTQ communities; the term wig particularly has been attributed to the drag community, specifically from the phrase "wig snatched" used by the black LGBTQ ballroom culture of the 1980s.
 The Daily Dot and Billboard credited American singer Katy Perry's usage of the term on American Idol with helping propel its popularity online.
-The popular Internet meme of Kermit the Frog sipping tea has also been frequently paired with the tea term.
+The popular internet meme of Kermit the Frog sipping tea has also been frequently paired with the tea term.

-The term stan itself is used as both a noun and verb with many variants, including "[I or we] stan", which is a phrase used for one to express a liking of, as well as praise or support of, any person or artistic work.
+The term stan itself is used as both a noun and verb with many variants, including "[I or we] stan", which is a phrase used to express a liking of, as well as praise or support of, any person or artistic work.
 Aside from the term stan itself, common words and phrases used in the community include: cancelled, keysmash, fancam, moots, ijbol, tea, tw, cw, oomf, naur, wig, and skinny legend.
 (Note: These phrases are cited as stan terminology by the following sources:)